 More Divines in this city?
 My head started to spin.
 This would definitely create some kind of upheaval to have so many angelic beings in one place.
 They far outclassed an elf by a long shot.
 It’s already quite a ruckus when an elf walks around the street.
 Phil is a prime example of that.
 Girls would flock him like a bird, but then again, he rivals in looks with the Divines standing here that it’s not much of a surprise anymore.

 What is with this world with the spectacularly handsome and beautiful beings.
-I sighed, giving into the thought of not thinking too much about it.
+I sighed, giving in to the thought of not overthinking about it.

 “Where exactly would they be living?”
 I carefully asked.